Revision note.Old Swing-Master 15, by the Benson All Star Orchestra, has surfaced at last. We have also performed some editorial cleanup.

 The Four Shades of Rhythm came together in Cleveland in 1945.
 The original members were Oscar Lindsay (drums and vocals), Willie Lewis (guitar), Sim London (piano), and June Cobb (bass).
 For the next few years the group, with some personnel changes, toured around the Northeast and took some engagements in Chicago.
 They returned to the city in late 1947; by this time Eddie "Bones" McAfree had taken over at the piano bench.
 They cut "One Hundred Years from Today" b/w "Howie Sent Me" on Vitacoustic 1005; these sides were recorded during the frantic activity of December 1947 and just made it out in January 1948 before Vitacoustic folded.
 The Four Shades made a second session even closer to B-day, right after the Kitty Stevenson session in the Vitacoustic matrix series; this one never appeared on the parent label but was picked up by Old Swing-Master (we don't know what happened to V 1951 from the second session).
 By this point the group consisted of Lindsay, Oscar Pennington (guitar), Eddie McAfee (piano), and Eddie Meyers (bass).
 For the next 17 months the group remained in Chicago; during their extended stay they recorded once again, with the same personnel, in a free-lance session directed by Al Benson (the matrix numbers suggest that this took place around November 1948—that is, before Old Swing-Master opened).

 Disillusionment set in for the group after the failure of their Old Swing-Master sides, and in 1951 Pennington and Meyers returned to their hometown of Cleveland.
 They were replaced respectively by Adam Lambert (late of the Cats 'n' Jammer Trio) and bassist Booker Collins, who had spent years with Andy Kirk's big band, then played in Floyd Smith's long-running trio (for more on the Smith trio see our Hy-Tone page).
-This version of the group made a single for Chance in 1952; around the same time Chance bought some of their Vitacoustic material, but never issued any.
-The Four Shades cut one single for the Apex label in 1959, which included a remake of "One Hundred Years from Today."
+In 1951, the group cut a whole album's worth of material in Milwaukee, apparently for demo purposes; never released, the acetates from this session show off the breadth of the group's repertoire.
+This version of the group then made a single for Chance in 1952; around the same time Chance bought some of their Vitacoustic material, but never issued any.
+A later group using the Four Shades name cut one single for the Apex label in 1959, which included a remake of "One Hundred Years from Today."
 They made their last recording in 1960 (for Tommy "Madman" Jones' low-circulation Mad label), then commercially allied with Apex.
 When interviewed by Peter Grendysa in 1983, Oscar Lindsay was still leading a trio in Chicago.